 In recent years, there has been growing exploration of \emph{quantum and hybrid quantum-classical algorithms} for VRP and its variants.
 For example, Borowski et al.~\cite{borowski2020} developed hybrid algorithms for VRP and Capacitated VRP, including the Full QUBO Solver (FQS) and the Average Partitioning Solver (APS).
 These methods combine classical heuristics with D-Wave quantum annealers, illustrating the viability of hybrid quantum-classical approaches.

 A complementary strategy is to reduce problem size via graph simplification.
-Nałęcz-Charkiewicz et al.~\cite{nalecz2025} proposed a \emph{graph coarsening approach} for VRP, pruning long-distance edges while preserving core connectivity.Their results showed a roughly 50\% improvement in solution quality compared to using the same hybrid solvers without graph coarsening.
+Nałęcz-Charkiewicz et al.~\cite{nalecz2025} proposed a \emph{graph coarsening approach} for VRP, pruning long-distance edges while preserving core connectivity.
+Their results showed a roughly 50\% improvement in solution quality compared to using the same hybrid solvers without graph coarsening.

 For CVRPTW, quantum-based approaches are emerging.
-Holliday et al.~\cite{holliday2025} studied an advanced QA method using D-Wave’s Constrained Quadratic Model (CQM) solver, achieving solutions with an average optimality gap of 3.86\%.The CQM framework extends binary quadratic models by explicitly incorporating linear and quadratic constraints over binary, integer, or continuous variables, allowing richer and more realistic problem formulations.\cite{benson2023cqm} Their hybrid approach combined quantum annealing with classical repair heuristics to enforce time windows. \\ \\ In this work, we build on these advances by extending the graph-coarsening framework of Nałęcz-Charkiewicz et al.~\cite{nalecz2025} to the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW).
+Holliday et al.~\cite{holliday2025} studied an advanced QA method using D-Wave’s Constrained Quadratic Model (CQM) solver, achieving solutions with an average optimality gap of 3.86\%.
+The CQM framework extends binary quadratic models by explicitly incorporating linear and quadratic constraints over binary, integer, or continuous variables, allowing richer and more realistic problem formulations.\cite{benson2023cqm} Their hybrid approach combined quantum annealing with classical repair heuristics to enforce time windows. \\ \\ In this work, we build on these advances by extending the graph-coarsening framework of Nałęcz-Charkiewicz et al.~\cite{nalecz2025} to the Capacitated Vehicle Routing Problem with Time Windows (CVRPTW).
 Our variant explicitly integrates temporal feasibility by incorporating service durations, time windows, and a spatio–temporal distance metric during the merge process.
 We ensure temporal feasibility when pruning edges, and then solve the reduced problem using greedy \cite{cormen2009introduction} and savings heuristics~\cite{clarke1964}, as well as QUBO-based solvers including FQS and APS~\cite{borowski2020}.
-After inflation to the original graph, we apply light post-processing to correct violations.
+After inflation to the original graph, arrival times are recomputed and any residual constraint violations are recorded as solution metrics.
 Empirical results on benchmark CVRPTW instances demonstrate that our method improves solution quality, highlighting the potential of graph coarsening as a pre-processing step for quantum-enhanced optimization.